mochi-hpc-experiments/mochi-boot-camp/ecp-am-2020/sessions/hands-on/README.md

   install it (including dependencies and version numbers)
 * `spack install <package>` to install a package
 * `spack load -r <package>` to load the package into your environment
-* `module list` to observe what modules you have loaded
+* `spack find --loaded` to observe what modules you have loaded

 ## Setting up your profile to retain Spack and compiler settings